 The Express Entry program requires a minimum score of 67 points for Canada Immigration or the Federal Skilled Workers Program (FSWP) to be eligible for permanent residence in Canada.
 Today, we will be looking at the framework of the Canada 67 points calculator and how to get the required eligibility score for a Canada work permit visa.

-The Immigration, Refugees and Citizenship Canada (IRCC) assess applicants for the Federal Skilled Workers Program to determine the eligibility using the 67 Points System in Canada Immigration.
+The Immigration, Refugees and Citizenship Canada (IRCC) assess applicants for the Federal Skilled Workers Program to determine their eligibility using the 67 Points System in Canada Immigration.
 A score of 67 points (minimum) on the Canada 67 points calculator qualifies the applicants to move forward.
 A candidate can receive a total of 100 points under this program.
 The application will not be accepted if the applicant does not score at least 67 points.
+Simply Canada PR points calculator is formulated to test the eligibility of a candidate majorly for the Federal Skilled Worker Program.

 Age: 12 points

 The applicant earns good points if they work full-time for 30 hours per week for 12 months in a row.
-If an applicant has six years or more of work experience, they are eligible for the maximum point score.
+If an applicant has six years or more of work experience, they are eligible for the maximum point score in the total of 67 points calculator.

 Language tests include English and French—

-- Applicants who perform well in the language assessment are more likely to perform well in the points calculation.
+- Applicants who perform well in the language assessment are more likely to perform well in the Canada PR points calculation.

 - Applicants who are familiar with both languages are more likely to score higher.